MutheuLinet/Quotes_App/README.md

 ### Description

-This weeks project is to create an application where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.
+This is an application where users can create quotes and have those quotes voted on whether they are terrible advice or are inspirational.
 A user I will be able to create a new quote, upvote or downvote a quote, delete a quote and see the number of upvotes and number of downvotes for each quote.
+The quote with the highest upvotes gets highlighted.

 ### Prerequisities

-You need to have git installed and a web browser.
+You need to have git installed, an angular CLI functioning, and a web browser.

 ### Setup